sabah-usmani/datawrangling_1/README.md

 # datawrangling_1
-Data importa and data manipulation in tidy data
+Data import and data manipulation in tidy data